-The contents of the VPKLVL register (Address 0x16) and the IPKLVL register (Address 0x15) are compared to the absolute value of the voltage and two MSBs of the current channel, respectively.
+The contents of the VPKLVL (Address 0x16) and IPKLVL (Address 0x15) registers are compared to the absolute value of the voltage and 2 MSBs of the current channel, respectively.
 Thus, for example, the nominal maximum code from the current channel ADC with a full-scale signal is 0x28F5C2 (see the Current Channel ADC section).
 Therefore, writing 0x28F5 to the IPKLVL register puts the current channel peak detection level at full scale and sets the current peak detection to its least sensitive value.
 Writing 0x00 puts the current channel detection level at 0.
 The detection is done by comparing the contents of the IPKLVL register to the incoming current channel sample.
-The PKI flag (Bit 4) in the Interrupt Status 3 SFR (MIRQSTH, Address 0xDE) indicates that the peak level is exceeded.
-If the PKI bit (Bit 4) or the PKV bit (Bit 3) is set in the Interrupt Enable 3 SFR (MIRQENH, Address 0xDB), the 8052 core has a pending ADE interrupt.
+The PKI flag indicates that the peak level is exceeded.
+If the PKI or PKV bit is set in the Interrupt Enable 3 SFR (MIRQENH, Address 0xDB), the 8052 core has a pending ADE interrupt.